Terminating ServicePhacility User Documentation (Administrating Instances)

+You can disable an instance at any time under the Billing menu item.
 Disabling an instance will terminate service.
 Neither you or your users will be able to connect to the instance.

 You can not reactivate instances on your own, and must contact support to reactivate a mistakenly disabled instance.
 Make sure you really want to disable the instance.